HelloTalk

-HelloTalk is a language exchange app and website released in 2012.
+HelloTalk, also abbreviated as HT, is a language exchange app and website released in 2013.
 It is monetized using the freemium model.
 It was created by Chinese developer Zackery Ngai.

-As of April 2020, the mobile app supports learning and exchanging in over 200 languages, including English, Chinese, Korean, Japanese, Spanish, French, German, and many others.
-It is available on both Android and iOS app stores.
+As of December 2025, the platform supports learning and communication in more than 260 languages, including English, Japanese, Spanish, French, Chinese, Korean, and German.
+The application is available for download on Android and Apple stores and can also be accessed via the web.